< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 THAAD interceptors were fired from launchers carried on HEMTT four-axle heavy trucks, with each launcher stowing eight missiles.
 The launch system was designated "M1075".
 A typical THAAD battery had nine M1075s, two mobile command centers, and a single AN/TPY-2 radar.
 The command centers had datalinks to allow them to hook into a wide-area defense system.

 After launch, THAAD was guided to the vicinity of the target by the missile's autopilot, with course corrections as determined by satellites and the tracking radar, relayed over a datalink.
-Once the interceptor reached an altitude of about 40 kilometers (25 miles), the booster portion of the missile fells away, with the hit-to-kill vehicle continuing on an intercept course.
+Once the interceptor reached an altitude of about 40 kilometers (25 miles), the booster portion of the missile fell away, with the hit-to-kill vehicle continuing on an intercept course.
 The kill vehicle was controlled by thrusters ringing its center of mass.
 When it reached a certain range from the target, the kill vehicle opened a seeker head with a gimbaled infrared imaging array.
 THAAD used an infrared seeker because it attacked targets above the weather, while the lower-altitude PAC-3 was instead designed with a millimeter-wave radar seeker to locate targets in clouds.

 THAAD